Julius Curtis Lewis Jr.: Private life and philanthropy

 Lewis is remembered as a very generous man who was never too busy to listen to others' needs.
 His 501c3 family foundation, established in 1953, is the largest family foundation in terms of assets in Chatham County, the largest county in population in the state of Georgia outside of metro Atlanta.
-Lewis was the primary benefactor and sustained numerous organizations and various charitable groups over the years throughout the southeast with a focus on the Savannah area donating untold sums in the multiple millions in cash to numerous organizations (many times unknown to the public) including over $5 million to the Union Mission (August 23, 2005 Savannah Morning News), which provides shelter for men, women, and families, short- and long-term housing assistance, health and dental care, behavioral counseling, substance abuse programs, life skills training, job training and employment assistance to the low-income population of the Coastal Empire, and to the First Baptist Church of Savannah on Chippewa Square, where Lewis was a member for 66 years.
-On its campus are the Lewis Fellowship Hall and Mahogany Altar.
-He also donated the land and buildings for the Skidaway Island Baptist Church, the Savannah Baptist Center, The J.C.
-Lewis Primary Health Center (which has become a national model program for healthcare for the indigent saving hospitals millions in impoverished care costs annually), the J.C.
-Lewis Dental Center, The J.C.
-Lewis Promotion Center (undisclosed sum) and has grown to include the freestanding J.C.
-Lewis Primary Health Care Pediatric Center on Waters avenue, and The J.C.
-Lewis Behavioral Health Center as well as the Chatham County Republican Party headquarters on Abercorn Street.
+Lewis was the primary benefactor of numerous organizations and charitable groups throughout the Southeast over the years, with a particular focus on the Savannah area.
+He donated millions of dollars in cash to various organizations, often without public recognition.
+These donations included more than $5 million to the Union Mission (August 23, 2005, Savannah Morning News), which provides shelter for men, women, and families, as well as short- and long-term housing assistance, health and dental care, behavioral counseling, substance abuse programs, life-skills training, and job training and employment assistance for the low-income population of the Coastal Empire.

+Lewis also supported the First Baptist Church of Savannah on Chippewa Square, where he was a member for 66 years.
+Its campus includes the Lewis Fellowship Hall and the Mahogany Altar.
+He also donated the land and buildings for Skidaway Island Baptist Church, the Savannah Baptist Center, the J.C.
+Lewis Primary Health Center, the J.C.
+Lewis Dental Center, and the J.C.
+Lewis Promotion Center.
+The Primary Health Center became a national model for healthcare for the indigent, helping hospitals save millions of dollars annually in uncompensated care costs.
+His contributions also helped establish the freestanding J.C.
+Lewis Primary Health Care Pediatric Center on Waters Avenue, the J.C.
+Lewis Behavioral Health Center, and the Chatham County Republican Party headquarters on Abercorn Street.